jan-paulus/stencil-sass/readme.md

+# ⚠️ Please migrate to the official @stencil/sass version 1.5.2 ⚠️

 # @stencil/sass

 This package is used to easily precompile Sass files within Stencil components.
 Internally this plugin uses a pure JavaScript implementation of [Sass](https://www.npmjs.com/package/sass).
 Please see the